Feeling exhausted and frustrated, Ms. Meyers began practicing conscious parenting. It liberated her from stress, letting her enjoy her sons.

 1. Get to know your child in a profound way by spending time together, asking open-ended questions, and listening intently: “What did you think of that movie?
 What are you learning at school?
 Why did that remark hurt you so much?”

 2. Don't deny your child's feelings by saying, “You shouldn't feel that way.”
 Feelings are neither good nor bad; they just are.
-When you renounce your child's emotions, you're renouncing her.
-She'll shut down and shut you out, causing both of you a world of pain.
+When you renounce their emotions, you're renouncing them.
+They'll shut down and shut you out, causing you and them unnecessary pain.

-3. Compliment your child's kindness, persistence, and hard work and not her innate beauty, intelligence, and athleticism.
-Point out how she shines so she knows you notice and appreciate her behaviors: “I saw how you helped your sister look for her lost book... you really studied hard this semester and got your math grade up...you're a good friend by listening to him when he's feeling down.”
+3. Compliment your child's kindness, persistence, and hard work and not their beauty, intelligence, and athleticism.
+Point out how they shine so they know that you notice and appreciate their behaviors: “I saw how you helped your sister look for her lost book... you really studied hard this semester and got your math grade up...you're a good friend by listening to him when he's feeling down.”

 Don't Let Your Ego Determine Your Child's Fate

-6. When making parenting decisions, ask the question: "Is this about me or about my child?
+6. When making parenting decisions, ask these questions: "Is this about me or my child?
 Am I acting out of love or out of fear?"
 If, for example, you have a son who's always struggled academically, you parent out of love by accepting that college is not the right path for him.
-If you push him into college because you fear he won't make enough money or gain sufficient prestige, you're parenting out of fear.
+If you push him toward higher education because you're worried that he won't make enough money or gain sufficient prestige, you're parenting out of fear.

-7. When choosing extracurricular activities, ask: “Is this something my youngster really wants to do or is it something I want?
-Am I wanting to relive my childhood through her?
-Am I wanting to vicariously experience something that I missed as a kid?"
-Don't over-program her with too many activities.
-Respect her need for downtime to recharge her battery and use her imagination.
+7. When choosing extracurricular activities, ask: “Is this something my youngster really wants to do or is it something that I want?
+Am I looking to re-live my childhood through them?
+Am I wanting to vicariously experience something that I missed out on as a kid?"
+Don't over-program your child with activities.
+Respect their need for downtime to recharge their batteries, engage in unstructured play, and use their imaginations.

 8. Celebrate your child's mistakes.
-When we fail, it means we are learning and striving.
-Talk to your youngster about the ones you've made and what you've learned from them.
-Make sure your kid knows everyone makes them and it's part of being human.
+When we fail, it's a sign that we're learning, striving, and taking risks.
+Talk to your youngster about the missteps you've made and what you've learned from them.
+Make sure that your child knows everyone stumbles and it's part of being human and getting stronger.

 9. Encourage creativity for its own sake.
-Let your child paint, draw, color, write, and put on puppet shows as a form of expression.
-Don't focus on the finished product but the joyful process of letting her imagination soar.
+Let your child paint, draw, color, write, and put on puppet shows as a form of self-expression.
+Don't focus on the finished product but the joyful process of letting their imagination soar.

-10. Teach your child to look for approval from within so she trusts her opinions and instincts and doesn't become a “praise junkie.”
-Respond with “what do you think?” when she asks if you like her drawing, essay, or science fair project.
+10. Teach your youngster to look for approval from within so they trust their own opinions and instincts and don't become a “praise junkie” who needs constant validation from others.
+Respond with “what do you think?” when they ask if you like their drawing, essay, or science fair project.